dbcli/pgcli/docs/pages/full_screen_apps.rst

 applications (or custom, non full screen applications), and how to assemble them together.

+Before going through this page, it could be helpful to go through :ref:`asking for input <asking_for_input>` (prompts) first.
+Many things that apply to an input prompt also apply to full screen applications.

 .. note::

     Also remember that the ``examples`` directory of the prompt_toolkit